CodeStory/codestoryway-devoxx14be/README.md

 Let's write an end to end test, also called sometimes acceptance test, UI test or **test-which-brake-too-often-but-are-really-really-life-saver(tm)**.

 So take an hour, setup selenium, install all drivers.
 Just kidding!
-We do everything for you, with our hand-cooked selenium wrapper called SimpleLenium
+We do everything for you, with our hand-cooked selenium wrapper called Simplelenium

 ```xml
 <dependency>